elucidator0409/Hackathon_CourseProject/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+First.
+# Node installation on Windows
+Just go on official Node.js website & grab the installer.
+Also, be sure to have git available in your PATH, npm might need it.
+## check version
+node --version
+## npm
+npm --version
+## npm i -save if you dont have node modules
+If you met this error "'react-scripts' is not recognized as an internal or external command' "
+## npm install react-scripts --save

 In the project directory, you can run: